Table of Contents[Hide][Show]

 - Schedule sit-down dining

 - Order quick service meals

 - Reserve a boarding group for Star Wars: Rise of the Resistance.
-(This might be our favorite reason to download the app!)
+(Virtual queue is currently paused.
+10/2021)

 The Play app is about interacting with the world that you’re in.
 It contains games that your kids (or you) can play while waiting for rides.
 It’s a must-have to enhance your Star Wars Land experience as you complete missions.